 There is an important (if pedantic) distinction to be made between resin bound gravel and resin bonded gravel.
 I used to get these two mixed up all the time, much to the amusement of fellow colleagues and contractors.
 Resin bound gravel, like permeable or porous asphalt is made up of (relatively) large pieces of gravel held together with resin, with void in between the gravel stones.
 Resin bonded gravel is simply gravel that has been stuck to a surface using resin, and is not necessarily permeable.

 Resin driveways are a relatively new product on the UK market.
 They aren’t used domestically a great deal because they are fairly expensive and not that well known.
 But resin bound surfaces are very flexible, particular in terms of colour, and can be laid on top of an existing surface if it’s in good enough condition.

 Often where you see colour being used on the streets, that will be done with a resin bound or resin bonded surface.
 Red bus lanes, green cycle paths and other designs marked out on existing roads are likely to be resin based.

 How Resin Based Products Work

 The resin acts as a top surface layer to which Gravel, or another aggregate, can be laid.
 Being effectively a glue, the aggregate will stick to that layer.
-There are two main categories of resin drive systems, resin bonded and resin bound, and the difference is in the method of applying the aggregate.
+There are two main categories of resin drive systems, resin bonded driveways and resin bound driveways, and the difference is in the method of applying the aggregate.

 In resin bonded systems, the gravel is scattered onto a pre-applied resin layer before it sets.
 In resin bound systems, the aggregate and resin are mixed together and then applied to the surface together.
 Either way, the drive or path will set pretty quickly and be able to accept light traffic in an hour or two.
 Of course, this also means that the job needs to be planned properly so that everything goes smoothly and the surface can be completed before the resin dries out.